Skip to main content

 Carefully develop an event budget appropriate for your annual budget and strive to make the event as cost-effective and profitable as possible.

-Develop a clear expense and income expectation for each line item related to the event:
+Develop a clear expense and income expectation for each line item related to the event, such as in the example below:

 Expense Budget